 If you are charged with drunk driving, driving impaired, or drugged driving, it is worth your time to seek an experienced drunk driving lawyer.
 Why?
 Because a skilled lawyer can often lessen the drunk driving offense and reduce the consequences of a drunk driving offense.

 The state law enforcement officers and prosecutors are tough on drunk driving cases.
 Drunk driving offenders are cut very little slack.
 However, effective legal representation can challenge the drunk driving arrest, the PBT breath test, the BAC test, and a blood test.
 Also, there are lesser offenses, such as Operating While Visibly Impaired, Impaired Driving (OWVI), Reckless Driving, and Careless Driving charges that drastically reduce points, cut fines in half, and reduce onerous driver’s license sanctions.

 A drunk driving arrest can be challenged, and our drunk driving lawyer knows the details that are important to provide you with seasoned and thorough representation.
 We will evaluate such things as:

 - Were the field sobriety tests administered correctly?

 - Was the Blood Alcohol Content (BAC) test properly given?

 Enter a NOT GUILTY plea at your first court hearing and contact us for help.
 Our drunk driving defense lawyer has over 25 years of experience representing clients and challenging drunk driving charges.
-The prosecution has all the resources of the state and its police officers on its side. call us and you can count on Attorney Bruce Alan Block to be on your side.
+The prosecution has all the resources of the state and its police officers on its side. call us and you can count on Attorney Bruce Block to be on your side.